Yeah, I want you to have somebody's 18, 19, and 20 standing by too.

 Let me see.

-Maybe it's time to join the preppers, the people getting ready for world destruction because of uh global warming.
+Maybe it's time to join the preppers, the people getting ready for world destruction because of global warming.

-Maybe, maybe it's time to join the preppers, and they've got a piece on how to survive climate change apocalypse.
+And they've got a piece on how to survive climate change apocalypse.

-Which just goes to illustrate something else that I always have said and believed, and that is that everybody's historical perspective begins with the day they were born.
+Which just goes to illustrate something else that I always have said and believed.

 It is amazing.

-It's a it's a it's a function of human nature.
+It's a function of human nature.

 The end times, the worst times.